An autumn long weekend in north-eastern Peloponnese-Argolis.

-I left Athens on a Friday afternoon for an autumn weekend escape.
+I left Athens on a Friday afternoon for an autumn long weekend escape.
 Makis and Glenn were eager to follow.
-It was a decision I got without much thought as I have some very hard time at work the last months.
+It was a decision I got without much thought as I have some very hard time at work these last months.

-Our destination: Old Epidavros, a little coastal town some 130 km away from Athens on the Peloponnese (on the Saronic gulf, just opposite Agistri island). Βased in Old Epidavros we'd explore some of the very rich history of Argolis (Αργολίδα) Prefecture.
+Our destination: Old Epidavros (Palaia Epidavros-Παλαιά Επίδαυρος), a little coastal town some 130 km away from Athens on the Peloponnese (on the Saronic gulf, just opposite Agistri island). Βased in Old Epidavros we'd explore some of the very rich history of Argolis (Αργολίδα) Prefecture.

-The following 1969 popular song came into my mind: "Ta karavakia", as it says about this part of Greece.
+While here, the following 1969 popular song came into my mind: "Ta karavakia", as it says about this part of Greece.